Parameter optimization for low-rank matrix recovery in hyperspectral imaging: Methods and materials

 The main focus of this work is the detailed investigation of the LRMR method with respect to the starting values for its main variable parameters including rank $r$ and blocksize of the subcubes $b$, estimation parameter for the percentage of noise corruption $p$ and stepsize $s$ of the inner iteration.
 In the following, we denote by $r$, $p$, $b$, and $s$ the initial setting.
 We apply nonlinear optimization in order to determine the best parameter values for the parameter setting with respect to the peak signal-to-noise ratio (PSNR).
 We choose the Nelder-Mead simplex algorithm as presented in \cite{Lagarias}. for the nonlinear optimization.
 The PSNR is computed by

 where $C$ and $\tilde{C}$ denote the original and denoised data cube, respectively.
 The sizes of the spatial and spectral dimensions are denoted by $m, n$, and $w$.
 The performance of LRMR is analyzed in terms of computational efficiency and memory with regard to different parameter choices.
-The performance of LRMR and differences in the implementation between Matlab and Python are investigated.
+The computational time taken by the algorithm in Matlab and Python is compared in order to study the performance of LRMR and differences in the implementation between the two programming languages.
+The goal was to investigate possible difficulties in parameter optimization.